Japan widens virus restrictions as omicron surges in cities | Health

 With three other prefectures — Okinawa, Hiroshima and Yamaguchi — under similar measures since early January, the state of restraint now covers 16 areas, or one-third, of the country.

 Throughout the pandemic, Japan has resisted the use of lockdowns to limit the spread of the virus and has focused on requiring eateries to close early and not serve alcohol, and on urging the public to wear masks and practice social distancing, as the government seeks to minimize damage to the economy.
-Under the latest measure, most eateries are asked to close by 8 pm, while large events can allow full capacity if they compile anti-virus plans.
+Under the latest measure, most eateries are asked to close by 8 or 9 p.m., while large events can allow full capacity if they have anti-virus plans.
+In Tokyo, certified eateries that stop serving alcohol can stay open until 9 p.m. while those serving alcohol must close an hour earlier.

 Critics say the measures, which almost exclusively target bars and restaurants, make little sense and are unfair.

+Mitsuru Saga, the manager of a Japanese-style "izakaya" restaurant in downtown Tokyo, said he chose to serve alcohol and close at 8 p.m. despite receiving less compensation from the government.
+"We cannot make business without serving alcohol," Saga said in an interview with Nippon Television.
+"It seems only eateries are targeted for restraints."
 After more than two years of repeated restraints and social distancing requests, Japanese are increasingly becoming less cooperative to such measures.
 People are back to commuting on packed trains and shopping at crowded stores.
+Tokyo's main train station of Shinagawa was packed as usual with commuters rushing to work Friday morning.
 Japan briefly eased border controls in November but quickly reversed them to ban most foreign entrants when the omicron variant began spreading in other countries.
 Japan says it will stick to the stringent border policy through end of February as the country tries to reinforce medical systems and treatment.
-The tough border controls have triggered criticism from foreign students and scholars who say the measure is not scientific.
+The tough border controls have triggered criticism from foreign students and scholars who say the measures are not scientific.

+Some experts question the effectiveness of placing restraints only on eateries, noting that infections in the three prefectures that have already been subjected to the measures for nearly two weeks show no signs of slowing.

 Norio Ohmagari, Director of the Disease Control and Prevention Center of National Center for Global Health and an advisor to the Tokyo metropolitan government panel, said Tokyo's daily new cases may exceed 18,000 within a week if the increase continues at the current pace.
 Though only some of the soaring number of infected people are hospitalized and occupying less than one-third of available hospital beds in the Japanese capital, experts say the rapid upsurge of the cases could quickly overwhelm the medical systems once the infections further spread among the elderly population who are more likely to become seriously ill.

-Surging infections have already begun to paralyse hospitals, schools and other sectors in some areas.
-The ministry has trimmed the required self-isolation period from 14 days to 10 for those who come into close contact with someone who test positive for COVID-19, and to seven days for essential workers if they test negative.
+Surging infections have already begun to paralyze hospitals, schools and other sectors in some areas.
+The ministry has trimmed the required self-isolation period from 14 days to 10 for those who come into close contact with someone who tests positive for COVID-19, and to seven days for essential workers if they test negative.

-While about 80% of Japanese have received their first two vaccine doses, the rollout of booster shots has been slow and has reached only 1.4 per cent of the population so far.
-The health ministry is set to approve inoculation for children aged 5-11 who are now increasingly vulnerable.
+While about 80% of Japanese have received their first two vaccine doses, the rollout of booster shots has been slow and has reached only 1.4 % of the population so far.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)